The Palisades region of the Sierra Nevada is located west of the town of Big Pine.

 Potluck Pass, the pass that appears to be an unpaved road.

 As soon as you can, start climbing up north (left).

-You are climbing the southern ridge of an unnamed peak (also known as Barrett Peak, 4,256m).
+You are climbing the southeastern ridge of an unnamed peak (also known as Barrett Peak, 4,256m).

 the western ridge and get an idea of where you stand.
 If you see Scimitar Pass

 and Mt Jepson, you are still too low and too west: move to the left and much